Pac (wrestler)

-Benjamin Satterley (born 22 August 1986) better known by his ring name Pac, is an English professional wrestler.
-He is currently signed to All Elite Wrestling (AEW).
-He is a former and the first ever AEW All-Atlantic Champion (now called the AEW International Championship) and AEW World Trios Champions with his Death Triangle stablemates The Lucha Brothers (Penta El Zero M and Rey Fénix).
-He is also known for his six-year tenure in WWE from 2012 to 2018, where he competed under the ring name Adrian Neville (and later simply Neville).
+Benjamin Satterley (born 22 August 1986), better known by his ring name Pac (often stylised in all caps), is an English professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he performs under the epithet "The Bastard" Pac and is a member of the Death Riders.
+He is a former one-time (and the inaugural) AEW International Champion and former two-time AEW World Trios Champion, at one point holding both the International and Trios titles simultaneously to become the first double champion in AEW history.

-Satterley is noted for his high-flying style and aerial attacks, which has earned him the nickname "The Man That Gravity Forgot".
-He began his wrestling career under the ring name Pac in North East England with a small promotion, the Independent Wrestling Federation (IWF), and after establishing himself in the United Kingdom with promotions such as Real Quality Wrestling and One Pro Wrestling, he began to perform overseas, most notably for the United States-based Pro Wrestling Guerrilla (PWG), Ring of Honor (ROH), and Chikara, as well as the Japan-based Dragon Gate, where he won the Open the Brave, Triangle, and Twin Gate Championship.
+Satterley is noted for his high-flying style and aerial attacks, which has earned him the nicknames "The Super Superman" and later "The Man That Gravity Forgot".
+He began his wrestling career under the ring name Pac in his native north east England with the Independent Wrestling Federation (IWF).
+After establishing himself throughout the country with promotions such as Real Quality Wrestling (RQW) and One Pro Wrestling (1PW), he began to perform overseas, most notably for American promotions such as Pro Wrestling Guerrilla (PWG), Ring of Honor (ROH), and Chikara, as well as the Japanese promotion Dragongate, where he won the Open the Brave, Triangle, and Twin Gate Championship.
 He is a former PWG World Tag Team Champion and winner of PWG's inaugural Dynamite Duumvirate Tag Team Title Tournament.

-From 2012 to 2015, Satterley wrestled in NXT, WWE's developmental territory, as Adrian Neville.
-He won the NXT Tag Team Championship twice, with his first reign being as one half of the inaugural champions with Oliver Grey and the other reign with Corey Graves.
+From 2012 to 2015, Satterley wrestled under the ring name Adrian Neville in NXT, the developmental territory of WWE.
+He won the NXT Tag Team Championship twice, with his first reign coming as one half of the inaugural champions with Oliver Grey and his second reign being with Corey Graves.
 He is also a one-time NXT Champion, making him the first man to have held both the NXT Championship and the NXT Tag Team Championship.
-Neville was promoted to the main roster in early 2015.
-He began competing in the cruiserweight division in December 2016, and became a record two-time and longest-reigning WWE Cruiserweight Champion.
+He was promoted to the main roster under the shortened ring name Neville in 2015, and began competing in the cruiserweight division in 2016, becoming a record two-time (and longest-reigning) WWE Cruiserweight Champion.

-After leaving WWE in 2018, Satterley reverted to his previous ring name of Pac and returned to Dragon Gate, where he was the Open the Dream Gate Champion for much of his time there and a former member of the villainous R.E.D. stable.
-In 2019, he left Dragon Gate and signed with AEW, where he became one-third of the Death Triangle stable alongside the Lucha Brothers (Penta El Zero Miedo and Rey Fenix); after Pac became the inaugural AEW All-Atlantic Champion in 2022, he and his stablemates would win the AEW World Trios Championship, also making him the first double champion in AEW history.
+After leaving WWE in 2018, Satterley reverted to his previous ring name of Pac and returned to Dragongate, holding the Open the Dream Gate Championship for much of his time there and joining the villainous R.E.D. stable.
+He assumed the moniker of "The Bastard", which he continues to use.
+In 2019, he left Dragon Gate and signed with AEW, where he became a member of the Death Triangle alongside Penta El Zero M and Rey Fénix.